-With my work and life, I hope to create storytelling or educational experiences that help myself and others better understand a topic, a person’s point of view, and the world around us.
-This is why I’ve made it a point to find graphic design work opportunities that were not just about selling products to consumers (i.e. not working for ad agencies).
-After graduating, I purposely tried to apply my love for graphic design and illustration towards companies, organizations, and studios that were committed to somehow benefiting the world through empathy or knowledge.
+With my work and life, I hope to create educational experiences that help myself and others better understand a topic, a person’s point of view, and the world around us.
+This is why I’ve made it a point to find graphic design work opportunities that were not just about selling products to consumers.
+After graduating, I purposely tried to apply my love for graphic design and illustration towards organizations and studios that are committed to helping the world in some capacity.
 With this focus, I found myself working for an anthropology museum, media/magazine companies, and a social impact design studio.
 All these experiences further confirmed my belief that collaborating with those who are passionate about their subject and their mission is key.

 So, how will computation be applied to my purpose?
-I hope that with the help of technology and computation, I will be able to create more engaging, more immersive learning experiences.
+I hope that with the help of technology and computation, I will be able to create more engaging and immersive learning experiences.
 I find that some of the most engaging pieces in the museum, media and magazine world are when they use computation and other types of media (video, animation).
 When used intentionally and beautifully, computation can truly transport people into a story and subject matter.
-Many of the work that I found most inspiring involve programming in some way or another.
+Lately, many of the works that I found most inspiring involve programming in some way or another.
 Some examples of the editorial pieces that are amazingly engaging are these heartbreaking New York Times pieces (they’ve done so many but I’ll just post the ones I distinctly remember): Greenland is Melting Away, Antartica Dispatches.

 The Refugee Project (not so much editorial, more data visualization) but still effective and still beautiful.
 This project maps the movement of those seeking and obtaining asylum in the world.

 I’ve been in awe of certain interactive pieces that I’ve experienced in person.
 Some pieces that are always in the back of my mind are: Ai Wei Wei’s Hansel & Gretel show.
-Both parts of that show were equally impactful; not just the dark, super interactive section where the light would shine when you walked.
-I was also intrigued by the 2nd part in the fully lit Armory room, where there were rows of tables with an interactive timeline on it that allowed people to better understand the history of surveillance and drones.
-While that 1st portion was creepy and definitely made me a feel a certain way, I learned a lot from that 2nd part as well.
 I was also in New York a couple years ago for the Ryoji Ikeda’s exhibit which was so unforgettably peaceful and mesmerizing.
 Although I don’t know if I’ll do work as awesomely minimal and experiential as this; I can’t imagine his work not effecting my choice to learn more about computing.
 More for spirit and aesthetic inspiration, Keetra Dean Dixon is a designer and artist who I’ve been following for years.
 Her work is tactile, playful and, best of all, it forces people into unexpected situations (be it a digital experience or not).
 I hope to infuse her sense of delight, absurdity, and humor into all that I dream of and work on.